DreamSpoon/AMH2B/README.md

 Select only the armature (the MHX armature, although this script will work with any armature) that needs its current pose to be set as the 'rest pose'.

-Press the 'AMH2B Repose Rig' button in the 3D Viewport -> Object menu.
+Press the 'AMH2B Repose Rig' button in the View 3D -> Object menu.

+Result: Extra armature is created, and selected meshes will have an Armature modifier applied which uses this extra armature.

-## 5) Swap Materials
+## 6) Swap Materials
 Quickly Swap Materials from Other Blend File, so custom materials for clothing can be maintained in one folder/file and easily used.
 For this to work, the user must already have set up a materials dictionary file.
 Read on for some hints on doing that.

 The script will do: